 - to the cost of either doing or not doing an activity.
-Net gains to the public benefit will be an important component of decisions.
-2 - 5.
-Fire management programs and activities are economically viable, 3 - based upon values to be protected, costs, and land and resource - management objectives.
-Federal agency administrators are adjusting and - re-organizing programs to reduce costs and increase efficiencies.
-As part of - this process, investments in fire management activities must be evaluated - against other agency programs in order to effectively accomplish the overall - mission, set short and long term priorities, and clarify management - accountability.
-10 - FMPs and activities are based upon the best available science.
-11 6. - 12 Knowledge and experience are developed among all wildland fire - management agencies.
-An active fire research program combined with 13 - interagency collaboration provides the means to make these tools available 14 15 - to all fire managers. - 7.
-FMPs and activities incorporate public health and environmental 16 quality considerations.
-17 - Federal, state, tribal, local, interagency, and international coordination 18 - and cooperation are essential.
-Increasing costs and smaller work forces 19 - require that public agencies pool their human resources to successfully deal 20 - with the ever-increasing and more complex fire management tasks.
-Full 21 - collaboration among federal agencies and between the federal agencies, and 22 - 23 international, State, tribal, and local governments, and private entities - 24 results in a mobile fire management workforce available for the full range - of public needs.
-25 - 9.
-Standardization of policies and procedures among federal agencies is 26 - an ongoing objective.
-Consistency of plans and operations provides the 27 - fundamental platform upon which federal agencies can cooperate, integrate 28 - fire activities across agency boundaries, and provide leadership for 29 - cooperation with State, tribal, and local fire management organizations.
-30
+Net gains to the public benefit will be an important component of decisions. - 3 5.
+Fire management programs and activities are economically viable, - based upon values to be protected, costs, and land and resource - management objectives.
+Federal agency administrators are adjusting and - 6 re-organizing programs to reduce costs and increase efficiencies.
+As part of - this process, investments in fire management activities must be evaluated - against other agency programs in order to effectively accomplish the overall - 9 mission, set short and long term priorities, and clarify management - 10 accountability. - 11 6.
+FMPs and activities are based upon the best available science. - 12 Knowledge and experience are developed among all wildland fire - management agencies.
+An active fire research program combined with - interagency collaboration provides the means to make these tools available - to all fire managers. - FMPs and activities incorporate public health and environmental quality considerations. - 18 8.
+Federal, State, tribal, local, interagency, and international coordination - and cooperation are essential.
+Increasing costs and smaller work forces - 20 require that public agencies pool their human resources to successfully deal - with the ever-increasing and more complex fire management tasks.
+Full collaboration among federal agencies and between the federal agencies, at - collaboration among federal agencies and between the federal agencies, and international, State, tribal, and local governments, and private entities - results in a mobile fire management workforce available for the full range - of public needs. - 26 9.
+Standardization of policies and procedures among federal agencies is - an ongoing objective.
+Consistency of plans and operations provides the - fundamental platform upon which federal agencies can cooperate, integrate - 29 fire activities across agency boundaries, and provide leadership for - cooperation with State, tribal, and local fire management organizations.

-2001 Federal Wildland Fire Management Policy 31
+31 2001 Federal Wildland Fire Management Policy

-- The 2001 Review and Update of the Federal Wildland Fire Management Policy - (pp. 23-25) established the following policies: - Safety 34 - Firefighter and public safety is the first priority.
-All FMPs and activities 35 must reflect this commitment.
-36 - 2.
-Fire Management and Ecosystem Sustainability 37 - The full range of fire management activities will be used to help achieve 38 - ecosystem sustainability, including interrelated ecological, economic, and 39 social components.
-40 - Response to Wildland Fire 41 - Fire, as a critical natural process, will be integrated into land and resource 42 - management plans and activities on a landscape scale, and across agency 43 - 44 boundaries.
-Response to wildland fires is based on ecological, social, and - legal consequences of the fire.
-The circumstances under which a fire occurs, 45
+- 32 The 2001 Review and Update of the Federal Wildland Fire Management Policy - 33 (pp. 23-25) established the following policies: - 34 1.
+Safety - Firefighter and public safety is the first priority.
+All FMPs and activities must reflect this commitment. - 37 2.
+Fire Management and Ecosystem Sustainability - The full range of fire management activities will be used to help achieve - ecosystem sustainability, including interrelated ecological, economic, and social components. - 41 3.
+Response to Wildland Fire - Fire, as a critical natural process, will be integrated into land and resource - management plans and activities on a landscape scale, and across agency - boundaries.
+Response to wildland fires is based on ecological, social, and - 45 legal consequences of the fire.
+The circumstances under which a fire occurs,